jonkemp/gulp-useref/CONTRIBUTING.md

 implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

+Before you set out to improve the code, you should have a focused idea in mind of what you want to do.

+Each commit should do one thing, and each PR should be one specific improvement.

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).